jschirrmacher/netvis/README.md

 - Can show node details on demand
 - Draggable and zoomable canvas, draggable nodes
 - Programmable zoom (e.g. for screen buttons)
+- Can read data from JSON or YAML and also from files in a folder
 - Written completely in ES6

 ## [Usage](https://github.com/jschirrmacher/netvis/wiki/Usage)